-8-Year-Old Girl Learns To Cut Hair At Junior Barber Academy
+7-Year-Old Barber Offers Free Haircuts To Neighborhood Kids

 Among her goals, she has one celebrity’s hair that she’d love to cut.

-“Donald Trump, he has too much long hair so I would cut it,” said Neijae.
+“Donald Trump, he has too much long hair, so I would cut it,” said Neijae.